higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 ## Generating IDL files from source

-Let's take our previous service, and add an Avro-specific request and some useful annotations described in the [Annotations section](annotations):
+Let's take our previous service and add an Avro-specific request and some useful annotations described in the [Annotations section](annotations):
 ```tut:silent
 import mu.rpc.protocol._